singhrakeshgkp/react-js/chapter-001/chapter-001.md

    ```
 - Modify the contents -> Go to app.js and modify the text learn react to hello world.
 On starting server it should display hello world on page.

-## Stateless functional component
-- are java script functions, return html can contains .js or jsx file
-## Statefull class component
-- are regular classess that extends component class, they must contains a render method that returns html.
-Can contains in .js and jsx file